byblian/pyhoshen/docs/_posts/2019-04-12-The-polls-had-systematic-error-but-the-model-explained-them-well.md

 Midgam [(PDF)](https://bechirot21.bechirot.gov.il/election/Decisions/Documents/%D7%A1%D7%A7%D7%A8%D7%99%D7%9D/yedioth_4.4.19.pdf)|Yediot Achronot|14.97|4|26|30|5|7|11|7|4|5|5|5|4|6|5|0
 Maagar Mochot [(PDF)](https://bechirot21.bechirot.gov.il/election/Decisions/Documents/%D7%A1%D7%A7%D7%A8%D7%99%D7%9D/israel_hayom_4.4.19.pdf)|Yisrael Hayom|15.81|5|27|32|5|8|10|6|0|6|8|6|0|6|6|0

-The error of the various final pre-election polls ranges from 13.34 to 15.02 and averages at 14.53.
+Using a distance formula, the final pre-election polls had errors ranging from 13.34 to 15.02 and averaging at 14.53.

 ## How the Model Performed
 With the final results, we can now also compare the model's forecast to the polls and to another forecast by Knesset Jeremy.
 For comparison, I'm also adding here the simple average of all pre-election polls: